NoxOrg/Nox.Cli/README.md

     <br/>
 </div>

-Finally, the `remote-task-proxy:` section points to the url and authorisation–provide for the remote task executor which will conver in more detail later.
+Finally, the `remote-task-proxy:` section points to the url and authorisation-provide for the remote task executor which will conver in more detail later.

 <!-- CONTRIBUTING -->
 ## Contributing